 “I went to the grave of an old famous witch,” he recounted later.
 “Got them passion plant flowers, birds of paradise, put it on her grave.
 I says, ‘Give me a right hand.’
 My buddy that took me thought I was crazy.”

 Knowing the fight would likely be stopped, Peralta attacked with fury in the fifth, trying for the knockout, but Pastrano countered with sharp jabs and rights and by the end of the round the Argentine was a gory mess.
-The referee declared Peralta unfit to continue and stopped the match before the start of the sixth.
-Reporters asked Pastrano why the outcome was different the second time around.
+The referee declared Peralta unfit to continue and stopped the match before the start of round six.
+Reporters asked Pastrano why the outcome was so different the second time around.
 “Tonight,” said Willie, “I cared.”
 He didn’t mention flowers on a witch’s grave.

 With his impressive win Pastrano had earned a break from “hell” and he took it, not fighting again until seven months later when he traveled to England and stopped Terry Downes in 11 rounds.
 But next he defended against Jose Torres in New York City.
 The Puerto Rican put Pastrano down with vicious body punches in the sixth and this time it was Pastrano who was deemed unfit to continue after the ninth.

 That was it.
 No more trips to hell for Willie Pastrano.
-He never did dynamite the gym, but he walked away from it when he was only 30 and never set foot there ever again.
+He never did dynamite the gym, but he walked away from it when he was only 30 and never set foot in it ever again.

 — Michael Carbert